capico/captas/README.md

  - `Regression parameters derivatives`: in this section you specify the types of derivatives with which the Jacobian is calculated, for the Levenberg-Marquard method.
 The type of derivative is given by the variable formed by the prefix `jac_` and the name of the parameter, for example, `jac_k` = 0.
 The options are: 0 for analytic derivatives, 1 for forward finite differences, -1 for backward finite differences and 2 for centered finite differences.
 The default value is 2.
 Analytical derivatives are available for all models with the exception of the models for circular homogeneous reservoir with constant pressure at the boundary (3) and rectangular homogeneous reservoir with impermeable boundaries (7).
  - `Derivative parameters`: in this section the `Lder` parameter indicates the differentiation interval in the calculation of the logarithmic derivative (values between 0.0 and 0.3).
  - `Stehfest parameters`: in this section the `nstehfest` parameter is the number of terms in the Stehfest method, used in the numerical inversion of solutions in Laplace space.
 Allowed values are even numbers between 4 and 20, with 12 being the default.
  - `Output`: this section specifies the output text file, including its relative path, in the `outfile` parameter.
 When gnuplot is available, the non-zero `plots` parameter causes graphs to be shown with the data and the solution.
 For all types of tests a Cartesian graph of pressure vs. time is shown.
-For tests that fit only one flow period (`Test description:testtype` different from zero), a semi-logarithmic plot of pressure vs. the equivalent time and a graph of the pressure drop and its logarithmic derivative with realtion to the equivalent time vs. the elapsed time are shown.
+For tests that fit only one flow period (`Test description:testtype` different from zero), a semi-logarithmic plot of pressure vs. the equivalent time and a graph of the pressure drop and its logarithmic derivative with relation to the equivalent time vs. the elapsed time are shown.
 The pressure drop is defined as deltap = sign*(p0 – p(t)), with sign = -1 for injection and pressure buildup tests and sign = 1 for the others. p0 is the pressure at the beginning of the period under analysis, that is, p0 = p(dt = 0).
 When the pressure at the beginning of the test is not found in the first line of the `pressfile` file, it is replaced by whatever value is in place.

 ## License